 EPA is working with the site’s PRP to verify the long-term protectiveness of site ground water cleanup efforts.

 EPA anticipates requiring the PRP to operate the site’s ground water pump-and-treat system until site ground water meets all cleanup goals.

 Olin is conducting long-term monitoring and operation and maintenance activities in accordance with the RCRA corrective action program.

-EPA is evaluating the cleanup plan for OU-2.
+EPA is preparing the Record of Decision for OU-2.